Soundslide by severntides.co.uk

-Light Box’s Happiness Project is bringing Signposting Service and Happiness Workshops to Bristol.
+Light Box’s Happiness Project brought a Signposting Service and Happiness Workshops to Bristol.
 The workshops advocate intentional actions (see here for a list of our different workshops) and a step-by-step approach to investment in wellbeing.
 These actions have been found to make a significant and positive difference to levels of wellbeing.

 The Light Box vision